Arriving in Porto (by air)

-There are direct and non-direct flights to Porto from anywhere in the world.
+There are direct and non-direct flights to Porto from almost anywhere in the world.
 The airport serving the city is the International Airport Francisco Sá Carneiro, located about 11 km (or 7 miles) north of the city centre.

 The airport is well served by an elaborate transport network, and probably the easiest way to get to the city is by metro.
 Using a taxi from any one of the several companies available at the airport will usually take you 20 to 30 minutes for the same distance.
-Car hire and buses are another excellent idea especially if you are travelling with a large group.
+Car hire and buses are another excellent idea especially if you are travelling with a large group of people.
 For more information on public transportation to and from the airport, please visit the website of Porto Airport and see the “Moving Around” section of this website.

 You can travel to Porto by bus, car or train.